Which Port and Supply Chain Roles Need an MSIC?

 Truck driver and port worker at a maritime terminal gate checking identification

-Short answer: you need an MSIC if your job requires unescorted, unmonitored access to a maritime security zone at least once a year.
+You need an MSIC if your job requires unescorted, unmonitored access to a maritime security zone at least once a year.
 That covers far more roles than most people expect, from truck drivers and stevedores to marine pilots, surveyors and maintenance contractors.
 If you only ever enter a port occasionally while escorted, you don't need one.

 Who typically needs an MSIC